HCord-py/CustomCord/README.rst

    :target: https://pypi.python.org/pypi/customcord
    :alt: PyPI supported Python versions

 A python discord client with aiohttp that makes you create a bot with discord standard methods.
-(Library will be published on pypi in some days)
+(Library will be published on pypi soon)

 Links